Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is slightly out of balance with the local community.
 Show details

-Progress: About average.
-Up to age 16 it is about average, while at ages 16-18 it is poor.
+Progress: Below average.
+Up to age 16 it is above average, while at ages 16-18 it is poor.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Environment: Poor.
 Air pollution and traffic accidents are very high, while crime is quite high.